Trauma Therapy · Toronto, ON

 Trauma isn't limited to a single catastrophic event.
 It can be anything that overwhelmed your ability to cope — and what counts as "overwhelming" is different for everyone.
 You don't need to compare your experience to someone else's to deserve support.

-Flashbacks, nightmares, hypervigilance, and avoidance following a specific traumatic event — such as an accident, assault, natural disaster, or witnessing violence.
+Flashbacks, nightmares, hypervigilance, and avoidance following a specific traumatic event — an accident, assault, natural disaster, or witnessing violence.
 PTSD keeps your nervous system locked in a state of threat, even when the danger has passed.

 Complex PTSD (C-PTSD)